pawelc/docs/toread_seq.md

-2017 - A Multi-Horizon Quantile Recurrent Forecaster 2017 DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks 2018 - Deep State Space Models for Time Series Forecasting 2019 - Multi-Horizon Time Series Forecasting with Temporal Attention Learning 2022 - A course in Time Series Analysis book
+2017 - A Multi-Horizon Quantile Recurrent Forecaster 2017 DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks 2018 - Deep State Space Models for Time Series Forecasting 2019 - Enhancing the Locality and Breaking the Memory Bottleneck of Transformer on Time Series Forecasting 2019 - Multi-Horizon Time Series Forecasting with Temporal Attention Learning 2022 - A course in Time Series Analysis book
 An introduction of trajectory model into HMM-based speech synthesis Dynamic Bayesian Networks with Deterministic Tables Statistical inference for probabilistic functions of finite state Markov chains